ucdavisdatalab/workshop_python_basics/chapters/02_pandas-basics.md

 ### In Pandas

 Python's built-in data types are very flexible at the cost of precision.
-Numpy provides more control to the programmer by adding many classes for storing numeric data that can be modified to best match the data, in order to improve memory and time performance.
+NumPy provides more control to the programmer by adding many classes for storing numeric data that can be modified to best match the data, in order to improve memory and time performance.

-pandas, which is built on top of numpy, incorporates these types and some of its own.
+Pandas, which is built on top of NumPy, incorporates these types and some of its own.

 These include: